desmondsyu/j2ee-message-driven-online-order/README.md

 # Lab 11 - Entity and Message Driven Beans

 Online Order Processing System, which simulates a real-world online shopping application.
-The system will use Entity Beans for persisting orderEntity data and MDBs for handling asynchronous messaging between different components of the system, all deployed to Wildfly.
+The system will use Entity Beans for persisting order data and MDBs for handling asynchronous messaging between different components of the system, all deployed to Wildfly.

 # How to Run
 1. Clone the repository